michaelzetune/Bank-Regression-with-R/README.md

 - The marketing data set has over 4000 rows, which is a very large data set for this problem

-## 3. Now that assumptions are verified, create a backward, forward, and 'both' model and hold on to them to assess performance later
+## 4. Create a backward, forward, and 'both' model and hold on to them to assess performance later
 ```R
 null <- glm(made.account ~ 1, data=marketing, family='binomial')
 full <- glm(made.account ~ ., data=marketing, family='binomial')